Aeolian Building (42nd Street)

 The Aeolian Building is a skyscraper in Midtown Manhattan in New York City, at 29–33 West 42nd Street and 34 West 43rd Street, just north of Bryant Park.
-The 1912 building was the fourth headquarters of the Aeolian Company, which manufactured pianos and other musical instruments. the 18-story building contained the 1,100-seat Aeolian Hall (1912–1927), a top concert hall of its day.
-The building stands next to the Grace Building.
+The 1912 building was the fourth headquarters of the Aeolian Company, which manufactured pianos and other musical instruments.
+The 17-story building contained the 1,100-seat Aeolian Hall (1912–1927), a first-ranked concert hall of its day.

 History

 The building, on the site of the Latting Tower, a popular observatory during the 19th century, was designed by the architects Whitney Warren and Charles Wetmore and completed in 1912.
 Its name refers to the Aeolian Company, which manufactured pianos.
 It is 260 ft high and has 18 floors.
 In mid-1922, the company sold the building to the Schulte Cigar Stores Company for over $5 million.

-From 1961 to 1999, the building housed the Graduate Center of the City University of New York, and today houses the State University of New York's College of Optometry.
+From 1961 to 1999, the building housed the Graduate Center of the City University of New York, and today houses the State University of New York's College of Optometry, next to the W. R. Grace Building.